Skip to content

 -j, --job job_id ID of job to disconnect from gateway

 --port port_num Server-side port to disconnect from gateway.
-If gateway connects to multiple ports on server, include --port for each port.
+If gateway connects to multiple ports on server, include --port for each port or use comma-separated list

 info Display information about a gateway (including IP address and connected jobs) -g, --gateway gw_id ID of gateway to query (format is g- followed by a fixed-length character string)